-Environment Variable Function auto_action Specifies the action that the console takes af- ter an error halt.
-Auto_action can be used for restarting, booting, and halting the sys- tem.
-Set auto_action to automatically re- start after an error halt using the default boot device defined by bootdef_dev. baud Sets the console terminal port baud rate to 300, 600, 1200, 2400, 4800, or 9600, with the default being 9600. bootdef_dev Specifies the default device or device list from which booting is attempted when the boot command does not specify a device name. boot_file The default file name used by the primary bootstrap when no file name is specified by the boot command, if appropriate. boot_osflags Additional parameters passed to the system during booting if none are specified by the boot command with the -flags qualifier.
+Environment Variable Function auto_action Specifies the action that the console takes after an error halt.
+Auto_action can be used for restarting, booting, and halting the system.
+Set auto_action to automatically restart after an error halt using the default boot device defined by bootdef_dev. baud Sets the console terminal port baud rate to 300, 600, 1200, 2400, 4800, or 9600, with the default being 9600. bootdef_dev Specifies the default device or device list from which booting is attempted when the boot command does not specify a device name. boot_file The default file used by the primary bootstrap when a file name is not specified by the boot command. boot_osflags Additional parameters passed to the system during booting if none are specified by the boot command with the -flags qualifier.